- Rajani Katta MD

 Other substances, such as plants, cleaning chemicals, gloves, or other metals.
 It’s very important to keep your hands away from your eyelids.
 Obviously, most people rub their eyelids when they have a rash and itching, but in the process you can transfer tiny amounts of substances from your fingertips to your eyelids, and keep the rash going that way.

 Are there any other substances that I need to be aware of that might trigger red, itchy eyelids?

-Substances that cause Type 1 allergy may affect the eyelids.
+Substances that cause Type 1 allergy may (sometimes) affect the eyelids.
 Type 1 allergy is the kind that most people know about.
 This occurs when pollens, pet dander, or dust mites trigger a runny nose, sneezing, or itchy eyes.
-In some people with sensitive skin, the same substances can also cause a rash.
-For example, when the pollen counts are high, and some of the pollen lands on the eyelids, it can lead to redness, swelling, and itching.
-If you rub the eyelids, then over time it can result in chronic dermatitis.

 How can you prevent this from happening?
 If you’ve had allergy prick testing, then you should follow your Allergist’s recommendations.
 This may include wrap-around sunglasses to protect from pollens, and avoidance measures for dust mites, including pillow covers.
 And always try to keep your hands away from your eyelids so that you don't transfer pet dander or pollens or dust mites to the sensitive skin of the eyelids.

 What products should I use?

 You'll need to check with your physician on which products are recommended.
 I'm including several product recommendations below that may be options for many (although not all) individuals with ACD.

 The products below do not contain any of the common triggers of ACD.
 They do not contain any synthetic fragrance additives, natural fragrance additives, botanicals, formaldehyde, methylchloroisothiazolinone, or lanolin.

 Some are available at major retailers, and others must be ordered via phone or website.

 Note that the ingredients of these products are accurate at the time of this article.
 Since product formulations often change over time, however, always check product labels prior to use, or check with your physician prior to use.